integr8ly/integreatly-operator/test-cases/tests/performance/k04-run-performance-test-against-rhoam-3scale-user-sso.md

   - stats <your-run-name>
   - export -f json -d . <your-run-name> # to export the data
   - use [report tool](https://github.com/Hyperfoil/report) to generate the HTML out of the exported data
+- review alerts based on the outcome of [the script for alert watching](https://github.com/integr8ly/integreatly-operator/blob/master/scripts/alerts-during-perf-testing.sh)
+  - there should be no firings for 20M benchmark
 - eye review of various Grafana Dashboards, see [this guide](https://docs.google.com/document/d/1KznoB-we73lGUViJApVHyBoIgh3xpgyak6ODAEAHbwk/edit?usp=sharing) on how to do it
 - use [capture_resource_metrics script](https://github.com/integr8ly/integreatly-operator/blob/master/scripts/capture_resource_metrics.sh) to get the data
 - add a new column about the run to the [Load Testing](https://docs.google.com/spreadsheets/d/1v_bZIk8B_thZi93hGBNiOOnbSix0gmpwy3LV_s4WFPw/edit?usp=sharing) spreadsheet